pelias/documentation/search.md

 ## Filter your search

-Mapzen Search brings together data from multiple open sources and combines a variety of place types into a single database, allowing you options for selecting the dataset you want to search.
+Pelias brings together data from multiple open sources and combines a variety of place types into a single database, allowing you options for selecting the dataset you want to search.

-With Mapzen Search, you can filter by:
+With Pelias, you can filter by:

 * `sources`: the originating source of the data
 * `layers`: the kind of place you want to find

 ### Filter by data source
-The search examples so far have returned a mix of results from all the data sources available to Mapzen Search.
+The search examples so far have returned a mix of results from all the data sources available to Pelias.
 Here are the sources being searched:

 | source | name | short name |
 |---|---|---|